rfloresj/notes-app/README.md

 # notes-app
+A Frontend and Backend web app.
-#Login, Registro, CRUD, ES6+ and more...
+#Login, Registry, CRUD, ES6+ and more...

+Stack
+- Node JS
+- Mongodb
+- Express
+- Bootstrap